Vartius/OOP-worldsim-cpp/README.md

-world simulator using ncurses and analnyj oop
+world simulator using ncurses and oop